 The largest model in the Garmin Edge range has always been very focused on navigation, and with the Edge 1030 Plus it couldn't be otherwise.
 One of the new features that this model has received is precisely related to navigation.

-Although I speak of “one of the new functions”, when in reality there are several.
-I'm going to try to be as brief as possible with this section and not to go into basic navigation functions that the previous model already had (and which of course you can find in the full review of the Garmin Edge 1030), and try to focus on what features we didn't know until now.
+Although I speak of "one of the new functions", when in fact there are several.
+I will try to be as brief as possible with this section and not to go into basic navigation functions that the previous model already had (and that of course 1TP10You can find in the full test of the Garmin Edge 1030), and try to focus on which functions we did not know about.

 Well, before you get into those new features, it might be worth taking a look at all the ways you can get routes into the Edge 1030 Plus:

 - Straight from the Edge 1030 Plus in the search option on the map.
 We move on the map to the point where we want to go, mark it and the device will create the right route.

 - Creating a route from the device through POI, address, cities, junctions, coordinates, saved address, etc. And not just to one of those points, you can create the route by adding several (first a specific address, then a POI, etc.)

 - Requesting a round trip based on an approximate distance.
 You can ask the Edge 1030 Plus to find you a route of about 80km and it will give you up to a maximum of 3 options.